Home Home

 We left the boat near Westminster and walked from there to the Abbey.
 Our group is heading in for a tour through the North Entrance.
 There aren't any pictures of the inside (a spectacular place) because photos aren't allowed.

-Jack getting a picture of the entrance to the underground
+Jack at the entrance to the underground rooms

 We were on our own for the rest of the afternoon.
 Jack, Jan, Linda and I headed to the Churchill Museum and Cabinet War Rooms.
 We spent a couple of hours at the museum, but you really should set aside a full day or more.
 In fact, there are so many things to see that it may take more than a day.
-We HIGHLY recommend it (click for more below).
+We HIGHLY recommend it.

 Our group together for our final dinner